Bug report #4766

 There should be some kind of warning.

-#1 Updated by Maxim Dubinin almost 8 years ago
+#1 Updated by Maxim Dubinin about 8 years ago

 This is very confusing especially for new users.
 Here is another test case: